You are here

 The State Board of Education noticed rulemaking at their September meeting for the Rules for the Administration of Educator License Endorsements, 1 CCR 301-101.
 CDE is seeking public comment on proposed revisions to these rules.
 Interested stakeholders can view the proposed revisions and submit comments via an online form through Friday, October 11, 2019.

 HB 18-1309 Programs Addressing Teacher Shortages - During the 2018 legislative session, changes were made to state law related to programs to address the teacher shortage.
 This bill creates the teacher of record license and associated programs to allow candidates who have completed all, or substantially all, of the required coursework for completion of a bachelor's degree but have not yet completed teaching field work requirements to be hired as teachers of record.
 CDE must create rules for the administration of the teacher record license and program.
-These rules are included in the current Educator Talent rules that will be heard at the April 2019 State Board of Education meeting.

 Amendments were also added to the special services intern authorization, and changes were made to the definitions of 'school counselor' and 'school health professional' to include a larger subset of educators in the relevant grant programs.
 This bill also allows SSP intern authorizations to be renewed for a second year.